-When scaling the requirement in accordance with the TLAC term sheet within the 75% - 90% range of the external Minimum TLAC requirement that would apply to the material sub-group if it were a resolution group, host authorities should consult with the home authorities and consider the implications that the internal TLAC requirement could have for the resolution group, in particular if the sum of internal TLAC requirements exceeds, or is expected to exceed, the resolution group's external Minimum TLAC.
-A consideration of the extent of exposures of entities within the material sub-group to other entities of the G-SIB outside the material sub-group may be particularly important, as large intra-group exposures may cause the sum of internal TLAC to exceed the resolution group's external Minimum TLAC.
+When scaling the requirement within the 75% - 90% range of the external Minimum TLAC requirement that would apply to the material sub-group if it were a resolution group, host authorities should consult with the home authorities and consider the implications that the internal TLAC requirement could have for the resolution group, in particular if the sum of internal TLAC requirements exceeds, or is expected to exceed, the resolution group's external Minimum TLAC.
+A consideration of the extent of exposures of entities within the material subgroup to other entities of the G-SIB outside the material sub-group may be particularly important, as large intra-group exposures may cause the sum of internal TLAC to exceed the resolution group's external Minimum TLAC.
+However, there is no presumption that host authorities would apply a lower internal TLAC requirement if the sum of internal TLAC requirements exceeds the resolution group's external TLAC.

-When scaling the internal TLAC requirement for the material sub-group(s) in their jurisdiction within the 75% - 90% range in consultation with the home authority, the host authority should consider additional factors which include:
+Additional factors that the host authority could consider when scaling the internal TLAC requirement for the material sub-group(s) in their jurisdiction within the 75% - 90% range include:

-- the risk profile of the material sub-group (in the host jurisdiction, and compared to the G-SIB's other material sub-groups) and the expected amount of internal TLAC required to absorb losses and recapitalise the material sub-group9; - the overall credibility and feasibility of the home authority's resolution strategy for the resolution group; - the comparability with requirements imposed on other firms or material sub-groups in the same jurisdiction with similar business activities and risk profiles; and - the availability (or absence) of non-pre-positioned TLAC ('surplus TLAC') at the resolution entity consistent with guiding principle 7 that the host authority is satisfied could reliably and flexibly be deployed to absorb losses and recapitalise the entities of the material sub-group as necessary to support the execution of the resolution strategy (see guiding principle 7).
+- the risk profile of the material sub-group (in the host jurisdiction, and compared to the G-SIB's other material sub-groups) and the expected amount of internal TLAC required to absorb losses and recapitalise the material sub-group7; - the overall credibility and feasibility of the home authority's resolution strategy for the resolution group; - comparability with requirements imposed on other firms or material sub-groups in the same jurisdiction with similar business activities and risk profiles; and - the availability (or absence) of non-pre-positioned TLAC at the resolution entity that the host authority is satisfied could reliably and flexibly be deployed to absorb losses and recapitalise the entities of the material sub-group as necessary to support the execution of the resolution strategy (see guiding principle 7).